 Agriculture of the future, to conclude

-From plants growing in the air to meat materializing in the lab, robots hoeing fields and blockchains tracking every grain of rice, the future of agriculture looks closer to an episode of Star Strek than to reality. we know.
+From plants growing in the air to meat materializing in the lab, to robots hoeing fields and blockchains tracking every grain of rice, the future of agriculture seems closer to an episode of Star Strek than the reality that we know.

-And if all this seems too strange, remember that people once believed that the Earth was flat and that you could fall off if you sailed too far.
-So get ready: future farming is going to be an amazing journey, full of surprises.
+And if all this seems too strange to you, remember that people once believed that the Earth was flat and that you could fall off if you sailed too far.
+So, get ready: the agriculture of the future will be an incredible journey, full of surprises.